For a new wrestling fan, or the wrestling-curious, jumping into a conversation between two veteran viewers often goes

 A wrestler known for shouldering the duties of calling the majority of the action in the ring.

 Ring of Honor.
 A wrestling promotion that formed in Baltimore in 2002 and founded by Rob Feinstein, which ceased operations in December 2021.
 ROH was known for its focus historically on mat-based wrestling, “code of honor” handshakes at the beginning of matches, identity as an “all-star show of the indies,” and for producing a number of future WWE stars.
-Currently, ROH is a global syndicate of Sinclair Broadcasting and booked by Delirious.
+Currently, ROH is a global syndicate of Sinclair Broadcasting and booked by Marty Scurll and Delirious.
 Some of the notable stars through it’s history include Bryan Danielson, Samoa Joe, Christopher Daniels, The Briscoes, Tyler Black, CM Punk, Adam Cole, Claudio Castagnoli, Austin Aries, Nigel McGuinness, Kevin Steen, El Generico, Jay Lethal, Dalton Castle, Matt Taven, Marty Scurll, RUSH, and PCO.

 A dramatic element of a match where a wrestler in a submission hold or pin attempt makes contact with a ring rope, thus forcing the opponent to break the submission hold or risk being disqualified by the referee.